 The wind managed to die down a little, just in time for our air mattress to pop a hole, deflate and gently lay us on the hard ground.
 We had enough!
 We got our blankets and went and got inside the truck to try to get another hour of sleep or two before having to pack up and drive back to Virginia.

 Start your day off right, with an easy to make Camper’s Breakfast Hash that combines breakfast favorites; shredded hash browns, breakfast sausages, cheese and eggs into a one-pan wonder.
-It can be cooked on an open fire or you can enjoy the comfort of your own kitchen like we did.
+It can be cooked on an open fire or you can enjoy the comfort of your own kitchen as we did.

 Preheat a heavy cast iron pan over medium-high heat.
 Cut the sausage up into bite-size pieces.
 Add to the pan and cook until browned, about 5 to 10 minutes.
 (Remember it is important not to overcrowd the pan)